devmique/transyncph-b2b-saas-bus-operator-management-system/README.md

 ## Features

 ### For Bus Operators (Dashboard)

 - **Route Management**: Create and manage bus routes with detailed stops and estimated times
 - **Schedule Management**: Assign drivers and vehicles to routes with flexible scheduling
 - **Terminal Management**: Register and organize terminal locations with GPS coordinates
 - **Announcements**: Broadcast service updates and delays to commuters
 - **Analytics Dashboard**: Monitor operational metrics and performance
+- **Settings**: Edit information, change password for security and account deletion

 ### For Commuters (Public Map)

 - **Route Finder**: Search and discover bus routes by route number, start point, or destination
 - **Terminal Locator**: Find nearby terminals and get location information
 - **Service Visibility**: View available routes and key operational details